Orbitale/www.orbitale.tech/_posts/2099-08-18-how-i-migrated-almost-all-my-work-to-docker-act-I.md

 ## Dockerize all the things!

 In my next post, I will show some examples on how we can start a graceful _"dockerization"_ of our environment.

+**Important note:** I will **not** make an _introduction to Docker concepts_.
+For this, there's an awesome [Get started with Docker](https://docs.docker.com/get-started/) that I followed a long time ago and re-read from time to time to see if I forgot something, or just to keep up to date with the basics.
+In the next posts, I will assume you know the basics of how to build custom images, and even use Docker Compose.

+But don't worry, it'll be gentle!
+I just want to make it straightforward, and the examples will be as simple as possible.

+See you on next post!